The spiraling wood gate design 215. A pinwheel caught in a windstorm.

 In-Progress

-BUILDING THE CONTEMPORARY GARDEN GATE #215–PROGRESS
+BUILDING GARDEN GATE 215–PROGRESS

 The bent lamination–the spine of the vanishing perspective–is created on a clamping form, 19 strips at 3/32″ thickness.